-People generally tend to assume that the fact that someone went to law school automatically means they would go into law practice.
+People generally tend to assume that the fact that someone went to law school automatically means they would go into legal practice.
 But that assumption is somewhat remote from reality.

 Granted, not everyone who studies law has the intention of practicing, some choose to become lawyers in fulfillment of their parents harrying pleas and after bagging the degree decided to slink away from the lure of law practice.
 For the others, who might be entrepreneurs at heart, they opt to study law so they can be their own legal advisers in the day to day running of their businesses without the unnecessary expense of enlisting the professional services of a lawyer.